 As the days lengthen, the woodlands come alive with early purple orchids, primroses and pungent wild garlic.

 In the grasslands and sand dunes, there is a colourful display of spring squill and cowslips.
-Thrift comes into flower on the cliffs and the edges of the lakes turn yellow with marsh marigold.
+Thrift comes into flower on the cliffs and clumps of marsh marigold create splashes of yellow on the edge of the lakes.

 The cliffs are home to many seabirds such as choughs, guillemots, razorbills and even a few puffins.